Fan-Yu-Hang/SeeLayer/README.md

 # SeeLayer

+Feb27, talk with Mrs. Yu about magnificent interface, over 2hrs.

 Feb22，Keyboard Maestro is an automatic click tool, it's kind for Mac users.

 Feb21, apply the software copyright（软件著作权）,over 3 hrs.
 The fee takes only 40 USD, but time waste too much.